visit-dav/visit/src/doc/using_visit/Quantitative/Query.rst

-    While each of these choices will produce very different results, it's worth keeping in mind that preserving the picked *element* will be substantially faster than preserving the picked *coordinate* when working with datasets with large numbers of time steps.
+    While each of these choices will produce very different results, it's worth keeping in mind that preserving the picked *element* will be substantially faster than preserving the picked *coordinate* when working with datasets with large numbers of timesteps.

 TrajectoryByNode and TrajectoryByZone
     The TrajectoryByNode and TrajectoryByZone queries first perform a Pick